CapricanDRJ/watchers_shakespeare/index.md

 **[Minos]** *With voice of thunder, filled with bitter scorn*

-Turn, Zadkiel, turn, and witness what is born
+Turn, Zyx, turn, and witness what is born

 From seeds of treachery, a bitter harvest sown,